Data Protection Impact Assessments

 What is the difference between a DPIA and an ICO prior consultation under Article 36?

 A DPIA is a document and process that you must complete before processing begins if processing is likely to result in high risk.
 An Article 36 consultation is a request to the ICO for advice when a DPIA indicates that high risk remains despite mitigation efforts.
 Prior consultation does not delay implementation indefinitely.
-The ICO has a statutory obligation to advise within ten weeks, though this can be extended by four weeks if the ICO needs more information.
+Where the ICO takes the view that the intended processing would infringe the UK GDPR, it must give written advice within a period of up to eight weeks of receiving the consultation request, and that period may be extended by six weeks taking into account the complexity of the intended processing (UK GDPR Article 36(2)).
 You should initiate a DPIA early so that you have time for prior consultation if the DPIA indicates high risk.

-Need help with a Data Protection Impact Assessment?
+Advice on a Data Protection Impact Assessment

 Representative experience